HMAS Uki

 HMAS Uki (FY.80) was an auxiliary minesweeper operated by the Royal Australian Navy during World War II.
-Laid down at Lithgows, Port Glasgow, Scotland in 1923, Uki was owned and operated by the Sydney-based North Coast Steam Navigation Company.
+Laid down at Lithgows, Port Glasgow, Scotland in 1923, Uki (named after the village Uki in the Tweed Valley of far northern New South Wales) was owned and operated by the Sydney-based North Coast Steam Navigation Company.
 On 3 November 1939, Uki was requisitioned by the RAN for use as an auxiliary.